neter-aa/bazel-buildbarn/README.md

 individual strengths.
 For example, Redis is efficient at storing small objects, whereas S3 is better suited for large objects.
 Bazel Buildbarn can be configured to partition objects in the Content Addressable Storage across backends by size.
+It is also possible to use an experimental GRPC-based storage server called `bbb_storage`.

 Below is a diagram of what a typical Bazel Buildbarn deployment may look like.
 In this diagram, the arrows represent the direction in which